SoulSloth/how-to-play-wiki-generator/README.md

 This will launch a server which will serve the site on localhost from the `resources` directory.
 Changes you make to the code and pages will be reflected when you refresh the site.

+The ring development server will look for pages in the `site-content` directory while Optimis will check for assets in the `optimusAssets` directory.
+Creating symlinks for these files to the content-repo on my local drive is how I'm currently doing development.

 ### Artifact

 The site can be exported one of two ways: